MIAOKUI/PSI/README.md

 ```

 ## Visulization
-We also provide R and ggplot2 base visulization script for psi result visuliztion, located on psi_visulization directory.
+We also provide R and ggplot2 based visulization script for psi result visulization, located on psi_visulization directory.
 *  psi_plot_vis.r: including all the function used for ploting PSI result
-*  psi.plot.r: psi plot wrapper, which import functions from psi_plot_vis.r, user can do some configuration on it to fit local environment.
+*  psi.plot.r: psi plot wrapper, which import functions from psi_plot_vis.r, where user can do some configuration to fit local environment.

 **Configuration and running.**

 For simple visulization, user only need to run psi.plot.r.
 Before running, some options need to be changed to fit local environment.
-  R package dependency: reshape2, ggplot2, rtracklayer, gridExtra, grid, plyr

 1. Source psi_plot_vis.r script